jimbobbennett/AgroHack/Steps/CheckWeatherWithAzureMaps.md

 This same call can be made from inside the function app.

+> You can find all the code for this step in the [Code/Functions](../Code/Functions) folder.

 1. Open Visual Studio Code

 1. Open the `local.settings.json` file from the root of the function app